kevin-klau/Connect-4-Online/README.md

 CONNECT 4 PIECES

-<br>There are many tricks and strategies to win, but don't forget to look at the obvious<br/>
+There are many tricks and strategies to win, but don't forget to look at the obvious<br/>

 <br>There are many themes to choose from:
 * Connect 4